 For sustainable investments specifically, and as described above, the Fund's assessment of harm involves the use of a set of diverse environmental and social indicators with thresholds that represent a value or metric at which the Investment Manager believes there is a risk of significant harm.
-Examples include avoidance of controversial weapons and human rights violations, reducing carbon footprint and exposure to fossil fuels.
+Examples include avoidance of controversial weapons, human rights violations and reducing exposure to fossil fuels.